-A ratio showing how often people who see your ad end up clicking it.
-Click-through rate (CTR) can be used to gauge how well your keywords and ads are performing.
+A ratio showing how often people who see your ad or free product listing end up clicking it.
+Click-through rate (CTR) can be used to gauge how well your keywords and ads, and free listings, are performing.

 - CTR is the number of clicks that your ad receives divided by the number of times your ad is shown: clicks ÷ impressions = CTR.
 For example, if you had 5 clicks and 100 impressions, then your CTR would be 5%.

-- Each of your ads and keywords have their own CTRs that you can see listed in your account.
+- Each of your ads, listings and keywords have their own CTRs that you can see listed in your account.

-- You can use CTR to gauge which ads and keywords are successful for you and which need to be improved.
-The more your keywords and ads relate to each other and to your business, the more likely a user is to click your ad after searching on your keyword phrase.
+- You can use CTR to gauge which ads, listings and keywords are successful for you, and which need to be improved.
+The more your keywords, ads and listings relate to each other and to your business, the more likely a user is to click on your ad or listing after searching on your keyword phrase.